 We do not have a refectory but there are several cafes, restaurants and pubs nearby.
 Refreshments are normally served in the Parish Hall on the north side of the Minster on Bank Holidays and there are Shoppers’ Lunches served on some Saturdays thoughout the year.

-There are toilet facilities just outside the disabled entrance and toilets for the disabled in the Parish Hall.
+There are toilet facilities just outside the accessible entrance and toilets for the disabled in the Parish Hall.

 A permit is required for the use of cameras and videos and can be purchased from the shop or the welcomers for £3.